plotJ/EthOnline2024/Roadmap.md

 - Update UI to show connected/disconnected state

 ## 3. Create and deploy the Voting smart contract
-- Write the Voting contract in Solidity
+- Begin writing the Voting contract in Solidity, defining the structure and variables
+- Develop functions for creating ballots, including input validation and event emission
-- Include functions for creating ballots, casting votes, and retrieving results
+- Implement functions for casting votes, including vote counting and result tracking
+- Create functions for retrieving results, including data formatting and accessibility
-- Use Hardhat to compile and deploy the contract to Hedera's testnet
+- Set up Hardhat to compile and deploy the contract to Hedera's testnet
+- Write scripts to automate deployment and testing
-- Save the deployed contract address and ABI
+- Save the deployed contract address and ABI for future use

 ## 4. Integrate Sign Protocol for attestations
-- Set up Sign Protocol in your project
+Set up Sign Protocol SDK in your project
-- Create a function to generate a voter attestation when a wallet connects
-- Implement a function to verify attestations before allowing votes
+Design and create a schema for voter attestations Implement function to generate voter attestations when a wallet connects Create function to verify attestations before allowing votes Use Sign Protocol's indexing service to query and validate attestations

 ## 5. Set up Hedera Consensus Service (HCS)
 - Initialize Hedera SDK in your project